 Fishing gives Donald Williams a sense of peace.
 So, does the knowledge that his abnormal heart rhythm is under control thanks to a pacemaker… a device that helps his heart beat normally.
 For Donald, the process of implanting the pacemaker in his chest wasn’t a big deal.

 “For me, this was all a new experience.
 Less a scary one, more one in which I was more curious about how these trained people go about their business.” – Donald, Patient

 To increase the chances of your pacemaker implant procedure going smoothly, as Donald’s did, it’s important to follow instructions.
 For one week before the procedure, don’t shave near the area where the pacemaker will be implanted, but you can shower.
 Your health care team may instruct you to wash the surgery site with a special soap the night before and the morning of your procedure.

 Don’t eat or drink after midnight the evening before your surgery.
 However, it’s ok to drink small amounts of water to take medication.
 Your health care provider may have you temporarily stop certain medications.

 “It is important to notify your physician of which medications you're taking.
 There are certain drugs that are not compatible, or should be discontinued prior to a procedure. – Gabriel Breuer, MD Cardiac Electrophysiologist

-Prior to the procedure, you will be required to sign a consent form.
-As with any procedure, there are risks associated with implanting a pacemaker, including infection, severe bleeding and a collapsed lung.
-Be sure to discuss these risks or any concerns you may have with your healthcare team.
+Before the procedure, you will be required to sign a consent form.
+As with any procedure, there are risks associated with implanting a pacemaker.
+Among them: infection, severe bleeding and a collapsed lung.

 Animation Copyright © Milner-Fenwick